Top Benefits of Building Commissioning in 2019

 COMPLETE AND USEFUL DOCUMENTATION

-The commissioning plan and resulting documentation obtained during the project has value for the owner and operations staff.
+The Cx plan and resulting documentation obtained during the project has value for the owner and operations staff.
 Functional performance test records can provide insight into original operating conditions, recorded setpoints, and other functional information that may be useful at future dates.
 Startup checklists and other reports can provide documentation that proper procedures were followed in the event of warranty disputes between an owner and an equipment manufacture, should they arise.
-Operations and maintenance manuals, recorded training sessions, etc. are all encompassed in the commissioning plan.4
+Operations and maintenance manuals, recorded training sessions, etc. are all encompassed in the Cx plan.4

 COSTS AND ROI OF COMMISSIONING